viktorfaubl/Godot-MCP-server-for-local-LLM/README.md

 ## Example System Prompt

-Enhance your LLM’s capabilities by adding this to its system prompt:
+Enhance your LLMâ€™s capabilities by adding this to its system prompt:
 		`You can use tools to interact with the game world.
 Available tools:
         `open_door: Description: Opens a closed door in the game.
 Parameters: target (string): The identifier or path of the door to open.
 Example usage: {""action"":""open_door"",""parameters"": {""target"": ""door_1""}}
         `disarm_trap: Description: Attempts to disarm a trap in the game.
 Parameters: target (string): The identifier or path of the trap to disarm.
 Example usage: {""action"": ""disarm_trap"",""parameters"": {""target"": ""trap_3""}}